H·AI·K·U Glossary

 - Review Agent

 - A specialized adversarial agent that evaluates stage output against a specific mandate (e.g., correctness, security, accessibility).
 Defined per-stage in `review-agents/{name}.md`.
+Agents can declare `applies_to:` (a list of file globs) to scope themselves to matching output kinds — e.g. a web accessibility agent only runs when the stage produces HTML/TSX/JSX.
 Stages can include review agents from other stages via `review-agents-include`.

 - Review Gate